Information updated March 2020

 Wright County began offering contract law enforcement services in 1970 in the city of Cokato.
 The cities of Waverly, Delano, and Monticello followed shortly thereafter.
 Presently, the Wright County Sheriff’s Office provides contract law enforcement services to 13 of the 17 cities in Wright County.
 Only the Wright County cities of Annandale, Buffalo, and Howard Lake have their own police departments.

 The contract cities pay an hourly fee as set by the county board for the number of hours of coverage they want.
-Delano contracts for two eight-hour shifts per day, in addition to having a school resource officer.
+Delano contracts for an average of 16 hours per day, in addition to having a school resource officer.
 The regular contracted hours total 5,840 hours of coverage per year within the community.
 Quadrant coverage by the sheriff’s office also ensures that emergencies are responded to 24 hours a day, seven days a week.

-The cost of the contract includes the salary and benefits for the assigned deputy, the fully-equipped squad car and all related law enforcement equipment and supplies, prosecution by the Wright County Attorney’s Office, the Criminal Investigations Unit, evidence processed by the Major Crimes Investigation Unit and Tri-County Lab, Wright County Sheriff’s Office Emergency Response Team, Recreational Enforcement Unit and Digital Forensics Unit, Civil Process and Transport Unit, operating the Wright County Jail, and secretarial services.
+The cost of the contract includes the salary and benefits for the assigned deputy, the fully-equipped squad car and all related law enforcement equipment and supplies, prosecution by the Wright County Attorney’s Office, the Criminal Investigations Unit, evidence processed by the Major Crimes Investigation Unit and Mid-West Forensic Lab, Wright County Sheriff’s Office Emergency Response Team, Recreational Services Unit and Digital Forensics Unit, Civil Process and Transport Unit, operating the Wright County Jail, and clerical services.

 West Hennepin Public Safety

 West Hennepin Public Safety (WHPS) is a joint-powers agreement with the cities of Maple Plain and Independence, just east of Delano, for police services.
-Police can be reached at 763-479-0500 and is located at 1918 Co.
+Police can be reached at (763) 479-0500.
+Its office is located at 1918 Co.
 Rd.
 90, Maple Plain, MN 55359.
 The director is Gary Kroells.